NazgulCoder/Universal-PC-Optimization/README.md

 > This setting may cause high temperatures. <br>
 > Go to **Settings > System > Power & sleep > Additional power settings**.
 Select **High performance** or **Ultimate performance** (if available).

+## Network Tuning

+## General Online Gaming Recommendations

+I recommend the following steps to optimize your online gaming experience:

+- **Use Brand-Name Wired Ethernet Cards**: Whenever possible, use brand-name wired Ethernet cards instead of Wi-Fi, especially with USB client adapters, to ensure a stable connection.

+- **TCP/IP Tweaks**: When tweaking TCP/IP (following our general tweaking articles), enable **CTCP**, enable **DCA**, and consider disabling most "TCP Offloading" settings, except for "Checksum Offload" in both the OS and Network Adapter Properties.

+- **Network Adapter Settings**: Disable **Flow Control** and **Interrupt Moderation** in your Network adapter properties.
+If you're not using IPv6, disable **TCP/IPv6** in the Network adapter properties as well.

+- **Background Processes**: Reduce the number of background processes running on your system, enable **QoS** at your router, and give priority to your gaming traffic.

+- **Test Latency**: Test your latency to game servers using the `tracert` command in Command Prompt (or PowerShell) to diagnose any connectivity issues.

+- **Disable Search Indexing**: Disable search indexing on your SSD/hard drive by right-clicking on the drive in Explorer, selecting **Properties**, and unticking **Allow files on this drive to have contents indexed...**.
+Wait a few minutes and ignore errors for system-protected files.

+- **Close Unnecessary Programs**: Close unnecessary programs running on your network via Task Manager (Ctrl + Shift + Escape).
+P2P applications like uTorrent and Skype can consume bandwidth by opening many sockets for passive listening.
+Additionally, programs that check for software updates (e.g., Google updates, Adobe updates) can cause ping spikes.

+## Intel Recommended Network Adapter Settings

+For optimal performance, consider the following settings based on your needs:

+### Optimized for Quick Response and Low Latency (Gaming):
+- Minimize or disable **Interrupt Moderation Rate**.
+- Disable **Offload TCP Segmentation**.
+- Increase **Transmit Descriptors**.
+- Increase **Receive Descriptors**.
+- Increase **RSS Queues**.

+### Optimized for Throughput:
+- Enable **Jumbo Frames**.
+- Increase **Transmit Descriptors**.
+- Increase **Receive Descriptors**.

+### For Low CPU Utilization:
+- Maximize **Interrupt Moderation Rate**.
+- Keep **Receive Descriptors** at default.
+- Avoid setting large **Receive Descriptors**.
+- Decrease **RSS Queues**.
+- Decrease the maximum number of **RSS CPUs** in Hyper-V environments.

+A big vouch to SpeedGuide for providing these settings!
+I also recommend checking out their full guide [here](https://www.speedguide.net/articles/gaming-tweaks-5812) or [here for offline read](https://github.com/NazgulCoder/Universal-PC-Optimization/blob/main/uploads/SG%20__%20Gaming%20Tweaks.mhtml) and using **TCP Optimizer** with their profiles for even better performance.

 WORK IN PROGRESS